hopeatina/neuromosaic/docs/guides/run-experiments.md

 ---

 <Note>
-  This guide explains how to configure and run architecture search experiments in NeuroMosaic.
+  This guide explains how to configure and run architecture search experiments in Neuromosaic.
   Some advanced features described here are planned for future releases.

+  View the full documentation at [https://neuromosaic.mintlify.app/](https://neuromosaic.mintlify.app/)
 </Note>

 ## Quick Start